 I just blogged about making instant stock powder from things that are naturally savoury (and compact).
-But the best stock to me is still traditional bone broths, simmered over hours to extract not just flavour, but minerals and nutrients.
+But the best stock to me is still a traditional bone broth, simmered over hours to extract not just flavour, but nutrients.
 Back home in Singapore, my mum makes stock almost everyday, slow-cooked in a huge black claypot over a charcoal fire, with a very precise selection of bones from specific parts of specific animals for the right flavour.

 Here, I do things a lot simpler.

 Stock is basically just bones, simmered in water, hence also called bone broth (of course, there's also the vegetable stock i.e. onions carrots celery leeks, in a pot, about an hour).
 There aren't really any hard and fast rules, but read on anyway.
 I've got tips, and I also want to bring up Chinese stocks, which are quite different in many ways!

 My mum's big black stockpot over a charcoal fire

 You can use a leftover chicken carcass, or if you don't often buy a whole chicken because you're cooking for one, just save your bones from after you finish eating a drumstick or something.
 Bones that have been pre-roasted will give a "brown" stock, fresh bones will give a "white" stock.
 You'll also often find carcasses on sale at the farmers' market, or just ask your butcher for beef, or veal, bones, usually for free.
 In chinese cooking, pork bones are favoured.
 Yes, pig's tail.
 For really gelatinous broth, add chicken feet/wings/neck/pork trotters/ears/tail.
 For fish stock, fish heads are best.

 The Sally Fallon method calls for the bones to sit in cold water with a tablespoon of vinegar added for an hour or so before bringing it up to a boil, to extract all the calcium and minerals.